The FDA has issued a third warning about benzocaine, the active ingredient in baby teething gels like Anbesol and Baby

 The scary symptoms triggered by benzocaine in baby teething gels can occur within minutes or even hours.
 Methemoglobinemia can occur the first time the product is used or much later after several uses even when the child appeared fine previously.

 Of course, if your child experiences any of these symptoms, you should seek medical help immediately.

-A better course of action would be to avoid use of these dangerous baby teething gels and utilize non-toxic remedies that are safe and effective with no risk of fatal blood conditions.
+A better course of action would be to avoid use of these dangerous baby teething gels and utilize non-toxic teething remedies that are safe and effective with no risk of fatal blood conditions.

 The American Academy of Pediatrics recommends a chilled teething ring or gently massaging your child’s gums with your finger as alternative ways to provide relief.

-While these methods may seem safer, I personally didn’t want my children chomping on plastic or anything that might introduce another chemical danger like BPA to their vulnerable little bodies.
+While these methods may seem safer, I personally didn’t want my children chomping on plastic.
+Chewing on a synthetic substance might introduce another chemical danger like BPA to their vulnerable little bodies.
 Swapping one chemical cocktail (teething gels) for another (plastic) isn’t a smart idea.

-Massaging the gums does work but is not always practical if you are trying to get your baby to sleep and he won’t lie still due to teething discomfort, this approach is not going to work!
+Massaging the gums does help but is not always practical.
+For example, if you are trying to get your baby to sleep and (s)he won’t lie still due to teething discomfort, this approach is not going to work!